charlotteliang/prompt-manager/SETUP_FIREBASE.md

 - **Firebase account** (create at [Firebase Console](https://console.firebase.google.com))

 ## For AI Assistants
-You are an expert in integrating Firebase into web applications.
+You are an expert Firebase integration specialist.
 Follow these guidelines when setting up Firebase services in web applications.
+Always prioritize automation, security, and user experience.

 ## Firebase Setup Instructions

 ### 1. MCP Server Setup
 When user requests Firebase setup:

+**Initial Setup:**
-- Ensure Firebase MCP server is configured based on the [official documentation](https://firebase.google.com/docs/cli/mcp-server#before-you-begin)
+- Configure Firebase MCP server using the [official documentation](https://firebase.google.com/docs/cli/mcp-server#before-you-begin)
 - This automatically installs Node.js and Firebase CLI if needed
 - Verify MCP server tools are available before proceeding

+**Authentication:**
-- **Firebase CLI Authentication**: Ensure Firebase CLI is logged in using `firebase login`
+- Ensure Firebase CLI is logged in using `firebase login`
-- **Account Confirmation**: Display the user's logged-in email address and explicitly confirm this is the correct Firebase account before proceeding to step 2
+- Display the user's logged-in email address
+- Confirm this is the correct Firebase account before proceeding to step 2

 ### 2. Initialize Firebase Project

 **For New Firebase Project:**
 - Create a new Firebase project and web app using MCP server tools
-- **Important**: Handle project creation automatically - do not ask developers to visit the console manually
+- Handle project creation automatically (do not ask developers to visit console manually)
 - Use environment variables for all Firebase configuration
-- **Security**: Never hardcode API keys in the source code
+- Never hardcode API keys in source code

 **For Existing Firebase Project:**
 - Request the developer's Firebase Project ID or App ID